Hermann Erben: Biography

-On returning from Papua New Guinea 1933 he met Errol Flynn, with whom he established a close friendship, and with whom he later witnessed 1937 the Spanish Civil War as physician.
-There he started his Nazi connections, by pretending to be a member of the Spanish Republicans, but transferring all informations obtained there to the German Gestapo.
+On returning from Papua New Guinea in 1933, he met Errol Flynn, with whom he established a close friendship, and with whom he later witnessed the 1937 Spanish Civil War as a physician.
+There he started his Nazi connections, by pretending to be a member of the Spanish Republicans, but transferring all information obtained there to the German Gestapo.

 Nazi connections

-He joined the Nazi Party 1938, immediately after the Anschluss of Austria.
-In 1946, he confessed to a US Military Committee in Shanghai that he had worked for the Ehrhardt Bureau of the Abwehr (German Military Intelligence) from 1941 to 1945, and that he had been a spy inside an internment camp in the far east for over two years.
+He joined the Nazi Party in 1938, immediately after the Anschluss of Austria.
+In 1946, he confessed to a US Military Committee in Shanghai that he had worked for the Ehrhardt Bureau of the Abwehr (German Military Intelligence) from 1941 to 1945, and that he had been a spy inside an internment camp in the Far East for over two years.

 At one time, the American security service regarded him as one of the three most dangerous operatives in Mexico.

 Further life

-Hermann F. Erben lived and worked after World war II as physician in the US, and returned after his retirement 1977 to Vienna, where he lived until his death 1985.
+Hermann F. Erben lived and worked after World War II as a physician in the US, and returned after his retirement in 1977 to Vienna, where he lived until his death in 1985.